-Every year here at YNAB, we plan an annual retreat for our team.
+Every year here at YNAB, we retreats for our team.
 We’ve been to Costa Rica, The Outer Banks in North Carolina, a ranch in Montana, and more.
 In 2019, we all met up in sunny Laguna Beach, California, and it was even more amazing than we could ever have imagined.

-Our team works remotely, all over the world, and the company retreat is our chance to come together.
+Our team works remotely, all over the world, and our team retreats are our chance to come together.
 Sometimes, we get to meet people we’ve worked with for years but have never met and it’s so important for our growth as a team and our work overall.

-When we first started out, there were only a few of us, so planning (and the decision to spend and save for) the retreat was pretty effortless.
-Now that we’ve been growing like crazy, creating an unforgettable experience takes a bit more time and, of course, money (I can see the numbers running through your head now).
+When we first started out, there were only a few of us, so planning (and the decision to spend and save for) in-person meetups was pretty effortless.
+Now that we’ve been growing like crazy, creating these unforgettable experiences takes a bit more time and, of course, money (I can see the numbers running through your head now).

-Despite the (exponential) budget increase year over year, we never, ever feel guilty about spending on our retreats.
+Despite the (exponential) budget increase year over year, we never, ever feel guilty about spending on team meet-ups.
 It’s something we plan and prioritize all year long.
-The YNAB team retreat is a non-negotiable category that is 100% aligned with our priorities.

 If you’re feeling guilty or second-guessing spending money on your vacation (or anything else), that guilt can come from one of two places: